-Grant Search Engines
+Find a Grant With Grant Search Engines

 A grant search engine is a platform that allows you to search for grants with filters such as topic, population, eligibility, funding amount, type of funder, or region.
 There are a lot of grant search engines out there, but they all basically work the same way.
 Most of them require a paid subscription but many will give you a free trial.
 If you plan to do a lot of grant searching, I recommend you check out several of the grant search engines and sign up for the free trials so you can find the one you like the best.

-Foundation Search Engines
+Find a Grant with Foundation Search Engines

 You can also find funding opportunities by searching for foundations.
 This is particularly useful if you’ve already found a foundation you’d like to learn more about or if you’re only interested in applying to local foundations in a certain region.
 My favorite tools for researching foundations are Foundation Directory Online and GuideStar.
 Both have paid subscriptions but if you use them together and don’t mind spending the extra time researching, you can find a lot of valuable information with a free account.